|Abbotsford||(604) 625-1150 / firstname.lastname@example.org||Send Inquiry|

 Ashton’s Bookkeeping Certificate has been accredited by the Canadian Bookkeepers Association (CBA).
+Graduates of this program can apply for membership of CBA to become Registered Professional Bookkeepers with CBA.
 The CBA is a national non-profit association established in 2003.
 The CBA advances bookkeeping professionals in Canada and furthers the bookkeeping industry as a whole.

 Applicants must be: